Dynamical Prevention of Topological Defect Formation: Introduction

 In this paper, we follow the dynamics of the Higgs field from inflation through the post-inflationary stage and derive the condition under which the Higgs field never crosses the origin.
 This is a \textit{sufficient} condition for preventing defect formation.
 As a starting point, we consider a simple model in which the Higgs field attains a large value due to a negative Hubble-induced mass term.
 The potential is assumed to be \footnote{ This type of potential is often considered in the context of Affleck-Dine baryogenesis (negative $m^2$ in this case)~\cite{Dine:1995uk,Dine:1995kz} and PQ scalar stabilization models~\cite{Murayama:1992dj,Banks:2002sd,Choi:2011rs,Nakayama:2012zc} in supersymmetric (SUSY) theories.
 The appearance of the Hubble mass term is ubiquitous even in non-SUSY theories since we can always introduce the Higgs coupling to the Ricci curvature $R$ as $\mathcal L \sim R|S|^2$. }

-We will obtain a lower bound on $n$ to avoid the defect formation, as already pointed out in Ref.~\cite{Harigaya:2015hha}.
-It is remarkable that, for the simplest renormalizable potential $n=4$, the zero-crossing of $S$ is unavoidable.
+We will obtain a lower bound on $n$ to avoid defect formation, as already pointed out in Ref.~\cite{Harigaya:2015hha}.
+For the simplest renormalizable potential $n=4$, the zero-crossing of $S$ is unavoidable.
 Thus we need another ingredient to avoid the zero-crossing for the most interesting case $n=4$.
 To this end, we introduce a coupling of $S$ to another light (real) scalar field $\chi$ as \footnote{ This scalar field $\chi$ may be identified with the Standard Model Higgs boson (taking account of the four real degrees of freedom), though we do not specify it here. }

 where $\lambda_{S}$ is a positive constant.
-If $\chi$ takes part in thermal bath, this gives a negative thermal mass to the Higgs field $S$, which tends to keep $S$ away from the origin and avoid the zero-crossing.
-Actually we will show that the zero-crossing never happens in this case for sizable temperature and hence the topological defect formation is avoided.
-However, this situation may not be realistic, since right after inflation $\chi$ particles are considered to be far from thermal equilibrium in the time scale of a few inflaton oscillations.
+We assume that $\chi$ does not acquire a vacuum expectation value, which will be justified later.
+If $\chi$ is in the thermal bath, this coupling gives a negative thermal mass to the Higgs field $S$, which tends to keep $S$ away from the origin and avoid the zero-crossing.
+We will show that, for sufficiently high temperatures, $S$ does not cross the origin in this case, and hence the topological defect formation is avoided.
+However, this situation may not be realistic, since immediately after inflation $\chi$ particles are considered to be far from thermal equilibrium on the time scale of a few inflaton oscillations.
 Thus we will also consider a concrete setup in which the inflaton couples to $\chi$ and $\chi$ particles are produced through the preheating process~\cite{Kofman:1994rk,Kofman:1997yn}.
 We will see the effect of (non-equilibrium) $\chi$ particle production on the $S$ dynamics and derive the condition to avoid the zero-crossing.

 This paper is organized as follows.
 In Sec.~\ref{sec:Hub}, we analyze the Higgs dynamics in the model (\ref{eq:VH}).
-In Sec.~\ref{sec:ther}, we analyze the Higgs dynamics in the model (\ref{eq:Vnegative}), assuming that $\chi$ is instantly thermalized after inflation.
-In Sec.~\ref{sec:noneq}, we consider the same model (\ref{eq:Vnegative}), but here $\chi$ particles are produced through the preheating and have (highly) non-equilibrium distribution.
+In Sec.~\ref{sec:ther}, we analyze the Higgs dynamics in the model (\ref{eq:Vnegative}), assuming that $\chi$ is instantaneously thermalized after inflation.
+In Sec.~\ref{sec:noneq}, we consider the same model (\ref{eq:Vnegative}), but here $\chi$ particles are produced through preheating and have (highly) non-equilibrium distribution.
 We discuss the implications of our results for axion models in Sec.~\ref{sec:PQ}.
 We conclude in Sec.~\ref{sec:conc}.